Newmillerdam Country Park

 Once called Thurstonhaugh, an old Norse name, the area became known as New Mylle on Dam when a new corn-mill was built around 1285.

-The Boathouse was built in the 1820's as a venue for entertaining friends and family, with the men often shooting wildfowl on the lake from punts launched from the Boathouse and ladies joining them for lunch.
+The Boathouse was built in the 1820s as a place for entertaining friends and family.
+Men would shoot wildfowl on the lake and ladies would join them for lunch.

 The park is designated as a local nature reserve.
-Originally the park was managed for game and commercial forestry but it is now managed for the benefit of wildlife and people.
+Originally it was managed for game and commercial forestry, but it is now managed for the benefit of wildlife and people.

 Bats can be seen feeding above the Dam after sunset in the warmer months, with Daubenton's bats skimming insects off the water's surface.
 Pipistrelle bats (the UK's smallest bat) and Noctule Bats (the UK's largest bat) can also be seen here.